Serapieum-of-alex/earth2observe/docs/Installation.rst

 + ``pip install -e .``

-Alternatively, if you want to avoid using ``git`` and simply want to test the latest version from the ``master`` branch, you can replace the first line with downloading a zip archive from GitHub: https://github.com/Serapieum-of-alex/earth2observe/archive/master.zip `libraries.io <https://libraries.io/github/Serapieum-of-alex/earth2observe>`_.
+Alternatively, if you want to avoid using ``git`` and simply want to test the latest version from the ``main`` branch, you can replace the first line with downloading a zip archive from GitHub: https://github.com/Serapieum-of-alex/earth2observe/archive/main.zip `libraries.io <https://libraries.io/github/Serapieum-of-alex/earth2observe>`_.

 Install using pip